zalando-incubator/react-automatic-width/README.md

 </AutoWidth>
 ~~~

+**Here, give a direct statement about the project: react-automatic-width is an [UMD](https://github.com/umdjs/umd) module that accepts any property you throw at it.
+This way, you can use classes and media queries for the autowidth container.**

+**Some questions: Is this project like anything else out there?
+If not, say that.
+If yes: Does it do something better/different/faster/simpler?
+What is it like, and what is it not like (here, you want to preemptively respond to "yeah, but isn't this like ...?" questions); what is it especially good for? who is your target audience?**

-## Installation & Usage
+### Installation & Usage

-Install it with:
+Install react-automatic-width with:

     npm i -S @zalando/react-automatic-width

-Then load it however you want (it's an UMD module).
-It accepts any property you throw at it, this way you can use classes and media queries for the autowidth container.
+Then load it however you want:

     <AutoWidth className="responsive">
         <D3.BarChart />
     </AutoWidth>

 ## How?